OpenGridForum/DFDL/calls/2024/2024-10-10_DFDL-WG-Call.md

 | 2024-05-09 | No progress reported.
 Needs more research.
 | 2024-06-13 | No progress reported.
 | 2024-09-12 | No progress reported.
+| 2024-10-10 | No progress reported.
+Observation: this isn't stopping anyone from using DFDL successfully.

 | 340        | DFDL 2.0 feature priority
 |------------|---|
 | 2024-05-09 | Action is to add "in use" labels to experimental features that are already being used/implemented, as a priority scheme.
 Also add labels for non-experimental things that are high-priority for any user community.
 | 2024-06-13 | The "in use" labels added.
 High-priority labels still TBD.
 | 2024-09-12 | No progress reported.
+| 2024-10-10 | No progress on the "high priority" labels.
+Apache Daffodil project has created a new-feature request to implement the experimental offset/pointer (aka "indirection") feature (https://issues.apache.org/jira/browse/DAFFODIL-2941)

 | 341        | Convert DFDL spec to XML and create ISO formatted document
 |------------|---|
 | 2024-06-13 | Action created.
 Emails from Jim Melton (ISO SQL workgroup) and materials in email thread titled "Topic: Creating ISO document from XML source".
 | 2024-09-12 | Discussed and conclusion from discussion is until a new version of the DFDL spec is needed, it seems there is not enough motivation to dig into this task.
+| 2024-10-10 | Reviewed discussion.
+Consensus remains that this be deferred until a new version is needed.

 | 342        | complex types with element properties
 |------------|---|
 | 2024-06-13 | Action created to consider this improvement to the DFDL language.
 This was in reaction to recent email threads on XSD Element References which are the only way to reuse complex elements with their DFDL properties currently.
 A way to do this that reuses the complex type is desirable.
 By keeping the properties on the complex type distinct from those of the model group of that type perhaps the previously feared drawbacks of properties on complex types can be avoided.
 Worth consideration for DFDL 2.0.
 | 2024-09-12 | No progress reported.
+| 2024-10-10 | No progress reported.

 | 343        | Simplified non-XSD syntax for DFDL
 |------------|---|
 | 2024-06-13 | Action created.
 The world has moved on from XML/XSD and some developers who would otherwise be interested in DFDL are put-off by the XML/XSD complexities.
 A non-XML syntax, along with a simplification of language features should be considered as an available alternative for a future version of DFDL.
 | 2024-09-12 | No progress reported.
+| 2024-10-10 | Discussed this need.
+It was observed that ASN.1 ECN is such a notation.
+Non-XML data structures, format annotatinos.
+The annotations are not at all like DFDL, but the syntax supports those annotations, so this is at least a precedent for some sort of notation like this.

 ### Closed actions